DEVOTOGRAPH

 listen to that line, 'Keep your silence to yourself.'

-Musically, the effect was brilliant: 'My Tulpa', vertical climb of a chorus, followed by the frenetic pace of 'Motorcade'
+Musically, the effect was brilliant: 'My Tulpa', vertical climb of a chorus, followed by the frenetic pace of 'Motorcade', "This is a fast song.
+It's

-, blew out all inhibitions.
+another unpleasant one", blew out all inhibitions.

 Without being able to go overboard, their audience was mesmerised.
 Unable to fix easily on those jerky Bowie rhythms, unable to convert them